xwmario/Warez/README.md

 ## Cloud Storage
 - [google-drive-ocamlfuse](https://github.com/astrada/google-drive-ocamlfuse) FUSE filesystem over Google Drive
-- [rclone](https://rclone.org/) :star2: "rsync for cloud storage"
+- [rclone](https://rclone.org/) "rsync for cloud storage"
 - [plexdrive](https://github.com/dweidenfeld/plexdrive) mounts your Google Drive FUSE filesystem (optimized for media playback)
 - [/r/PlexACD](https://www.reddit.com/r/PlexACD/) Discussion about unlimited cloud storage for Plex libraries
 - [rclone-gdrive](https://bytesized-hosting.com/pages/rclone-gdrive) Wiki page on setting up Google Drive with rclone cache and crypt
 - [Connect Your Plex Server To Your Google Drive](https://bytesized-hosting.com/pages/plexdrive) This tutorial will help you connect your Google Drive to your Plex server using Plexdrive.

 ## File Renaming and Tagging
-- [FileBot](https://www.filebot.net/) :star2: the ultimate tool for organizing and renaming your Movies, TV Shows and Anime as well as fetching subtitles and artwork.
+- [FileBot](https://www.filebot.net/) The ultimate tool for organizing and renaming your Movies, TV Shows and Anime as well as fetching subtitles and artwork.
 It's smart and just works.
 - [filebot-node](https://github.com/filebot/filebot-node) a client-server application that'll allow you to run filebot commands
 - [docker-filebot](https://github.com/coppit/docker-filebot) A docker container for FileBot
 - [MediaMonkey](https://www.mediamonkey.com/) Manage a movie/music library from 100 to 100,000+ audio/video files and playlists